 Glance for Salesforce is one such game-changing integration.
 It offers visual engagement to otherwise flat interactions.
 Say an agent is speaking with a customer from a Lead or Opportunity object from within Salesforce.
 Depending on the needs of that customer, the agent can instantly launch a screen share or cobrowse session without ever leaving the specific object environment.

 This object-level integration not only reduces agent effort but provides the agent with the ability to see exactly what the customer sees instantaneously.
 Now the agent can guide a customer visually through the call with ease.
 Barriers to communication are vanquished, thereby leading to more effective and efficient conversations.

 Actionable insights through reports and dashboards give you the ability to fine-tune any process during the customer journey.
 For example, with automatic visual engagement session data, you can correlate what tools are being used and understand their effects to manage and improve your business.

 Capitalize on the inherent power of your CRM

 Companies that use visual engagement technology see far greater year-over-year improvements in various key performance indicators (KPIs) which in return benefit not just the customer experience, but the organization’s bottom line.
-For example, there is almost a three times greater (8.5 percent vs. 3.2 percent) increase of minimizing the customer effort score (CES) for companies who use visual engagement compared to those who don’t.
+For example, Aberdeen has noted that there is almost a three times greater (8.5 percent vs. 3.2 percent) increase of minimizing the customer effort score (CES) for companies who use visual engagement compared to those who don’t.
 Moreover, investing in visual engagement delivers year-over-year improvements of annual company revenue of 8.8 percent compared to companies that don’t invest (4.8 percent).

 If you want to up your game and maximize the power and reach of your CRM, use data-driven visual engagement technology.
 Agents, customers, and the company’s bottom line will appreciate the investment!